chpc-tech-eval/scc/tutorial4/AzureTerraformREADME.md

    terraform apply ~terraform/plan
    ```

 1. Finally confirm that your new instance has been successfully created by Terraform.
-On your Azure workspace, navigate to `Virtual Machines`, refresh the page and your new instances should appear.
+On your Azure workspace, navigate to `Virtual Machines`, refresh the page and your new instance should appear.

 > [!TIP]
 > To avoid losing your team's progress, it would be a good idea to create a GitHub repo in order for you to commit and push your various scripts and configuration files.